Rachel worked as a farm manager for three years in PA and owner/operator for 5 years in MN. She currently homesteads in MN.

 I would love to have sheep, simply because they are so beautiful and have such a calming nature about them.
 Does that even make sense?
 Hahah Anyway, I do love sheep feta cheese, so I'm drawn toward the East Friesian (note to Billybuc: write that one down :) .
 When you say they're not hardy, do you mean they're susceptible to illness, or you need to work hard to keep them comfortable in different climates, or all of the above?
 Thanks, Rachel!

-Rachel Koski Nielsen (author) from Pennsylvania, now farming in Minnesota on July 19, 2014:
+Rachel Koski Nielsen (author) from from PA, now homesteading in MN on July 19, 2014:

 Hi DrMark!
 The Barbados grows a thicker coat of hair for the winter, then sheds it naturally as the weather warms.
 You can see the remnants of it hanging from her withers.
 Neat, huh?
 This will be my first winter with her though, so I'll get to see for myself how she does.
 At least it's not her first winter in Minnesota.
 I'm going to breed her with my Polypay-mutt ram and see what kind of wild lambs I can get out of her.